Skip to content

 Single Source of Truth

-One of the core principles in software engineering is DRY — Don't Repeat Yourself.
+One of the core principles in software engineering is DRY, short for Don't Repeat Yourself.
+The same principle applies to documentation.

-Good architecture solves this through content inclusions — writing content once and referencing it from multiple pages.
+Good architecture solves this through content inclusions, writing content once and referencing it from multiple pages.

-Example — MkDocs snippets extension:
+Example using the MkDocs snippets extension:

 <!-- In guides/configure-authentication.md -->